mashburnj/mashburnj.github.io/projects.md

 ### Latest update

-(October 17, 2022) I am currently putting this project on hold while I devise a scalable solution to collect more audio samples for the instrument patches contained in the training data set.
-I currently have about 550 samples, and I have about 5,000 Y12 files that do not yet have samples.
-See the link above or README.MD in this project's GitHub repository for more information.
+(January 29, 2023) I found a good high-fidelity solution to record samples for the approximately 6,000 patches I have.
+As I type, I am recording them, and should be finished by the morning.
+The next step is to enhance the spectrum analysis pipeline to handle changes in spectrum over time.
+See the project page for details.

 # Bloomberg Challenge